By Jason Wasserman MD PhD FRCPC

 Germ cells are specialized cells that are normally found in the testicles.
 They are considered ‘primitive’ cells because they are capable of turning into almost any other type of cell.
 Other types of germ-cell tumours include seminoma, embryonal carcinoma, and choriocarcinoma.

-When examined under the microscope yolk-sac tumours can show a wide range of microscopic features.
+When examined under the microscope yolk sac tumours can show a wide range of microscopic features.
 The tumour cells often connect together to form open spaces called cysts.
-Other patterns include large, solid groups of cells, glands, and finger-like papillary structures.
-A unique pattern only seen in yolk-sac tumours involves finger-like papillary structures, with a large central blood vessel, surrounded by a clear space.
-Pathologists describe these structures as Schiller-Duval bodies.
+Other patterns include large, solid groups of cells, glands, and finger-like papillary projections.
+Pathologists use the term Schiller-Duval bodies to describe papillary structures with a large central blood vessel.

-Your pathologist may perform a test called immunohistochemistry to confirm the diagnosis and to see if any other types of germ-cell tumours in the tissue sample.
-The results of this test will depend on the types of germ-cell tumours seen in the sample because each tumour type produces specialized proteins that can be seen inside the tumour cells.
+Your pathologist may perform a test called immunohistochemistry to confirm the diagnosis and to see if any other types of germ-cell tumours are in the tissue sample.

 When the tumour cells break out of the tubules and enter the surrounding tissue, the disease is then called a germ-cell tumour.
 The process of tumour cells breaking out of the tubules and into the surrounding tissue is called invasion.
 It is common for pathologists to see GCNIS in the tissue surrounding a germ-cell tumour.
 If your pathologist sees GCNIS, it will be included in your report.

-All yolk-sac tumours start in the seminiferous tubules but they may grow into any of the structures described below.
-The process of a tumour growing into any of these structures is called tumour extension.
-Tumour extension into the tunica vaginalis, hilar soft tissue, spermatic cord, or scrotum is important because it is associated with a worse prognosis and is used to determine the tumour stage (see Pathologic stage below).
+In the male testis, all yolk sac tumours start in the seminiferous tubules but the tumour may grow into surrounding tissues such as the tunica vaginalis, hilar soft tissue, spermatic cord, or scrotum.
+Pathologists use the term tumour extension to describe the growth of tumour into any of these tissues.
+Tumour extension is important because it is associated with a worse prognosis and because it is used to determine the pathologic tumour stage (pT).